RayKlefstad/ICS46/README.md

 ## 3 Make your own private repository on GitHub Classroom

 Now that you have set up your `username`, `email`, and `ssh` key, navigate back to the Canvas page, and click the GitHub Classroom link.
 That link will automatically generate a private copy of this repository for you!
 (NOTE: It will ask you to authorize GitHub Classroom to have access to your GitHub account, and you should confirm this authorization).
-Once you have created that repository, you can continue on to the `Clone` instructions below.
+Once you have created that repository, you can continue on to the `Clone` instructions in Step 4.
+Go to the browser tab with your private ics46-YourName repository to continue with the instructions.

 ## 4 Clone this repository